 Here are the final reports from the Agricultural Water Conservation Grant Program:

-- An Assessment of Water Conservation in Texas (PDF, 1.4 MB)
+- An Assessment of Water Conservation in Texas, Prepared for the 80th Texas Legislature (December 2006) (PDF, 1.4 MB)

 SWCD Program Specialists (TSSWCB Field Representatives)

 Field Representatives meet with districts at monthly meetings, providing SWCDs advice and consultation on various state and federal laws applicable to all districts and provide general leadership on conservation programs available through the district program.

 SWCDs are furnished assistance in such areas as the Texas Open Meetings Act, the Texas Open Records Act, audits and financial reporting, wage and hour laws, and assistance in coordinating programs carried out in neighboring districts.